EbenZergaw/spider-crm/README.md

 - Status

 **2.c) View Singular Order**

 Users can also view an individual order and all the tasks associated with it.

-**2.d) Completing Tasks**
+**2.d) Completing or Editing Tasks**

-Users can change the status of a TASK as they work on it.
+Users can edit a task or change the status of it.
+Task statuses would be:
 - Not Started
 - In Progress
 - Complete
-The changes in status of a TASK also contribute to the status of an ORDER.
-If all tasks are complete for a given ORDER, then that ORDERs status also changes.
+The changes in status of a TASK also contribute to the status of an order.
+If all tasks are complete for a given order, then that orders status also changes.

-Additonally, users can also change the status of an ORDER directly.
+Additonally, users can also change the status of an order directly.
 - Not Started
 - In Progress
 - Complete